rabia-ASIK/house-price-prediction/README.md

 ## 🧠 Feature Engineering

-This was the most important part of the project.
+This was the most impactful part of the project.

+> This was the part where I spent most of my time, and it had the biggest impact on performance.

 I created new features to better represent the data: